 Depending on your means of transportation and destination, travelling with analogue photography gear may pose some risks.
 Its weight may turn a fun adventure into a laborious affair; your film and camera may get damaged, stolen, or confiscated.

-I’ve been fortunate enough to travel extensively over the past decade, visiting close to twenty countries by land and by air.
+I’ve been fortunate enough to travel extensively over the past decade, visiting over twenty countries by land and by air.
 So far, I was able to safely transport all of my film and cameras without much trouble.
 With some planning, your next flight should go just as well.

 ✪ Note: In preparation for this post, I’ve read a dozen articles, watched a few videos, and asked questions online.
 All types of equipment are listed here, but you should know that I am speaking out of my personal experience, limited to instant and 35mm film.
 Please also don’t treat anything written here as legal advice.